 A book I often recommend is Jeff Foote’s (et al) Beyond Addiction: How Science and Kindness Help People Change.

-If I was asked what we do at the Coleman Institute in 10 words or less, I’d say “We help people using Science and Kindness.”
+If I was asked what we do at the Coleman Network in 10 words or less, I’d say “We help people using Science and Kindness.”

 Our detox, tweaked and improved over more than twenty years by Dr. Coleman and his team, will get you off your opioids.
 We specialize in using naltrexone to populate the receptors, taking away the urge and the ability to use opioids, thus freeing our patients to enjoy a whole different spectrum of rewards.